The VSME standard for SMEs – what does it mean in practice?

-The objective of the VSME standard is to provide SMEs with a unified and voluntary framework that enables companies to report on their sustainability to stakeholders without CSRD-level reporting obligations.
+The objective of the VSME standard is to provide SMEs with a unified and voluntary framework that enables companies to report on their sustainability to stakeholders without CSRD,-level reporting obligations.
 The background to VSME lies in three key developments:

 - Spillover effects of regulation imposed on large companies within value chains